chantzos/__/README.md

 be obvious mistakes.
 This is the result of the age :) and my undecuated background.

 The system is based on a very simple object oriented style of programming.
-All the methods are executing throw a intermediate function, which is responsible to print in details the errors, and to call a callback error handler.
+All the methods are executing through a intermediate function, which is responsible to print in details the errors, and to call a callback error handler.
 Every application should has its own error_handler assigned to This.err_handler.
 (in my mind, catching the errors is the number one priority when writting code)